 Northland Resources, LLC, doing business in Cle Elum, Washington as Sapphire Skies, proposes residential development of 330 acres within the City's Urban Growth Area, and 28 acres already within the City limits (358 acres, total).
 Depending on the alternative selected for implementation, a small amount of neighborhood commercial development (20,000 to 40,000 square feet) is proposed to provide services to residents within the project and visitors.
-The purpose and objectives of the proposal are to:
+The purpose and objectives of the proposal are described in detail in Draft EIS Section 2.2.